TLC RESOLUTIONS BRIEF GUIDELINES

 4. Nature and extent of claimed damages and your contentions re: damages.

-5. For Mediation only, settlement discussion history - Last settlement demand/Last settlement offer.
-For Arbitration only, what award or result you hope to achieve.
+5. Settlement discussion history - Last settlement demand/Last settlement offer.

-You may also prepare a confidential supplemental brief of no more than seven (7) pages for the mediator only in a mediation.
+You may also prepare a confidential supplemental brief of no more than seven (7) pages for the mediator only.
 Please mark the first page as such and also briefly address the following seven points in addition to the five points above:

 1. What facts or issues do you think the other side is avoiding?